-15. The available information does not provide a basis to refine the current advice to Government regarding caffeine consumption by breastfeeding women, which the Committee confirms.
+15. The available information does not provide a basis to refine the current Government advice regarding caffeine consumption of breastfeeding women.
 As children aged 1 to 5 years would not be expected to be consuming high-caffeine beverages, the COT concluded that no further assessment of caffeine for this age group is required.